simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 last_modified_at: '2022-01-24 18:14:59'
 author: 'Simone Silvestroni'
 tags:
+  - 'github'
-  - 'web design'
+  - 'indieweb'
-  - 'web standards'
+  - 'jamstack'
   - 'jekyll'
-  - 'jamstack'
   - 'netlify'
+  - 'small web'
+  - 'sustainability'
-  - 'github'
+  - 'web design'
-  - 'indieweb'
+  - 'web development'
   - 'webmentions'
-  - 'web sustainability'
-  - 'web development'
-  - 'small web'
 description: "Minutes to Midnight’s new redesigned website is easier to navigate and straight to the point.
 Built with Jekyll, Github and Netlify."
 ---
 ## Platform